louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 PARTIALLY COMPLETE
 ==================

-####__Opportunity spotting__ and idea creation is an essential part of the innovation process.
-How do entrepreurs identify new product and or service opportunities (25 marks)

-Entrepreneurs may find opportunities in 3 main areas, gaps in the market, technological innovations or by looking into the future.

-Market opportunities can be identified a number of different ways, the first and most obvious being by having a __keen entrepreneurial eye__ within the indutstry.
-Secondly, using __market intelligence__ tools can also __detect changes in customer demands__ by measuring and analysing figures regarding the size, shape and dynamics of the market.
-Entrepreneurs can also use the __schumpeter replicator theory__ of the entrepreneur to copy existing organisations in the instance of __southwest airlines__ being copied by Stelios, but given a USP such as reduced travel agents to provide a low cost airline that met market demands.

-Secondly, opportunities can be found in __technological innovations__.
-This can sometimes be known as __'blue skies research'__ which refers to the act of researching technologies that aren't immediately apparent.
-This however can be very risky and expensive for an entrepreneur.

-Lastly, opportunities can be found in the future space.
-Predicting future changes is based on trends or __PESTLE analysis__ that analyses political, environmental, social, technological and economic changes in the businesses domain.

-// TODO: DEFINE THE INNOVATION PROCESS
-// TODO: TO IMPROVE: ADD SOME QUOTES FROM OUTSIDE SOURCES
-// TODO: ADD SOMETHING ABOUT CLOSE TIES WITH UNIVERISTIES IS GOOD FOR BLUE SKIES RESEARCH, BUT THEY NEED TO FIND THESE TIES WITH UNIVERSITIES AND THESE ARE TYPICALLY HARD TO FIND

 ####Growth of a business is highly complex and depends on the interaction of different factors.
 Evaluate the Storey Framework as a way of identifiying firms that are likely to achieve a high level of growth (20 marks) (2 occurences)